Belal-Alkhatib/CinemaTicketsReservations/README.md

 ## Credits

-The design and concept of this app are for educational purposes and were created by Bilal Alkhatib.
+The design and concept of this app are for educational purposes and were created by Bilal Alkhatib as part of a project at The Chance.
+It is an implementation of Jetpack Compose, completed in just one week of learning the technology.
+This project showcases the capabilities of Jetpack Compose and demonstrates the ability to quickly learn and adapt to new technologies.

+Special thanks to The Chance community for their support and guidance in the learning process.
+I'm excited to continue learning and exploring more in the world of Android development.

+Note: This app is a design concept and does not include actual backend functionality for purchasing tickets.